vikas1188/fabric/docs/source/channel_update.rst

   docker exec -it cli bash

-By default the CLI container exits after 10000 seconds.
+By default the CLI container exits after 10 seconds.
+You should use the flag ``-t 10000`` to override the default CLI container exit time while using the ``./byfn.sh`` command, otherwise the CLI shall keep on exiting and you shall be stuck.
 If the container has exited, make sure to restart it before continuing.
 First, check the status of your containers:

 .. code:: bash